Do seasonal workers pay tax?

 Unless you are classed as UK tax resident you will not have to worry about any income arising in your home country being taxed in the UK.
 However, if you are only temporarily absent from your home country you may remain taxable there on your worldwide income, meaning that your UK earnings could be taxed twice, both in the UK and in your home country.

 Before you get too concerned with double taxation, please remember that while you may initially pay tax in the UK under PAYE, it is possible that this will be refunded to you upon your departure from the UK (see below), meaning you will not actually suffer any double taxation issues.
+If the UK tax is refundable in this way by HMRC, you will not generally be able to use it to claim double tax relief in your home country.

 Can seasonal workers claim a tax refund?